WISE-AIFS/afs2-datasource/README.md

 ----
 <a name="connect"></a>
 #### DBManager.connect()
-Connect to PostgreSQL, MongoDB, InfluxDB, S3 with specified by the given config.
+Connect to PostgreSQL, MongoDB, InfluxDB, S3, APM with specified by the given config.
 ```python
 manager.connect()
 ```